ietf-satp/draft-marstein-satp-asset-exchange/draft-ietf-satp-asset-exchange.md

 The following are some terminology used in the current document.
 We borrow terminology from {{NIST}} and {{ISO}} where possible, introducing new terms only when needed:

-- Digital asset: digital representation of a value or of a right that is able to be transferred and stored electronically using distributed ledger technology or similar technology {{MICA}}.
+- Digital asset: A digital representation of a value or of a right that can be transferred and stored electronically using distributed ledger technology or similar technology {{MICA}}.

 - Asset network (system): The network or system where a digital asset is utilized.

 - Secure Asset Transfer Protocol (SATP): The protocol used to transfer (move) a digital asset from one network to another using gateways.

-- Data sharing: The process, using the Asset Transfer Protocol, by which one or more units of verifiably authentic data are communicated from an Origin network to a Destination network, either voluntarily or upon request.

-- Asset Transfer: A fail-safe process of moving an asset from one network to another, with the destruction of the asset in the Origin network and its recreation in the Destination network occurring as a single atomic action.
+- Asset transfer: A fail-safe process of moving an asset from one network to another, with the destruction of the asset in the origin network and its recreation in the destination network occurring as a single atomic action.

-- Asset Exchange: A fail-safe process of exchanging (or swapping) assets held by a pair of owners, each asset being maintained in a different network, with the two in-network transfers occurring as a single atomic action.
+- Asset exchange: A fail-safe process of exchanging (or swapping) assets held by a pair of owners, each asset being maintained in a different network, with the two in-network transfers occurring as a single atomic action.

 # Asset Exchange Extension